flexera-public/policy_templates/cost/downsize_instance/README.md

 7. Escalation Options - Allowed Values: "Email", "Downsize And Email"
 8. Days to cooldown between checks of same machine - Number of days to cooldown between checks of the same instance.
 This drives the `Downsize Instances Add Tags Policy Template`

+#### Policy Actions

+The following policy actions are taken on any resources found to be out of compliance.

+- Downsize instances
+- Send an email report

 #### Downsize Instances Add Tags Policy Template
 1. Instance tags used to filter instances that must validate policy.
 Example: rs_monitoring:resize=1
 2. Email address to send escalation emails to - Example: noreply@example.com

+#### Policy Actions

+The following policy actions are taken on any resources found to be out of compliance.

+- Add or remove tags for downsizing
+- Send an email report

 ### Required Permissions